 What five things do companies need to think about when creating a successful hyperlocal delivery model?

-According to the “State of Shipping in Commerce” report from Temando, many retailers are intent on expanding shipping and delivery options to keep up with how Amazon has revolutionized fulfillment, but the shoppers they are looking to satisfy are expecting more — and sooner.
+According to the “State of Shipping in Commerce” report from Temando, many e-commerce shippers are intent on expanding shipping and delivery options to keep up with how Amazon has revolutionized fulfillment, but the shoppers they are looking to satisfy are expecting more — and sooner.

 “We’re noticing a huge push and pressure on the fulfillment side to get orders turned around on a much faster scale and pace than a lot of technology is capable of doing today,” says Michael Armanious, vice president of sales and marketing at Datex Corporation, a third-party logistics (3PL) management and warehouse solutions provider.
 “What normally would have taken less than an hour, all of the sudden needs to go out within minutes, which poses challenges in terms of planning.”